Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Phase-field models of brittle fracture

 \citet{kuhn+schuelter+mueller15} proposed to regard the Ambrosio--Tortorelli functionals as special instances of the general family defined by

 with $\beta \in [-1,1]$.
 The Ambrosio--Tortorelli functionals are obtained by setting $\beta = 0$ for AT-1 and $\beta = -1$ for AT-2.
-Further choices of $w$ are proposed in \cite{pham_amor_marigo_maurini:2011}, which also do a detailed stability analysis for one-dimensional problems.
+Further choices of $w$ are proposed in \cite{pham_amor_marigo_maurini:2011}, which also contains a detailed stability analysis for one-dimensional problems.

 We note the following properties of the functional $w$ in~\eqref{eq:monotone_local_crack_density}: \begin{lemma} The function $w$ given in~\eqref{eq:monotone_local_crack_density} has the following properties: \begin{enumerate} \item It fulfills $w(0)=0$ and $w(1)=1$. \item It is strictly monotone increasing on $[0,1]$ for all $\beta \in [-1,1]$. \item It is convex for all $\beta \le 0$, and strictly convex for all $\beta < 0$. \end{enumerate} \end{lemma}